 In this section, we study how the generated tasks from LLM can help with tabletop languageconditioned visuomotor policy learning for generalizations and adaptation.
 We adopt the 0 (fail) to 100 (success) scores proposed in the Ravens benchmark (Zeng et al., 2021) which considers partial credits for completing tasks.
 The simulation robot setup is a Universal Robot UR5e with a suction gripper.
 The policy input is a top-down RGB-D reconstruction, and the output is an affordance map that is then transformed to pick and place actions.
 We use the CLIPort (Shridhar et al., 2022) architecture but the framework is independent of which policy parametrization we use.
+The set of testing tasks is not particularly selected.
+We have released a language-conditioned benchmark (with model weights and task lists) generated by GPT, ranging from 10 tasks to 100 tasks, to study scaling policy learning with affordance prediction.

 Few-shot policy generalization to related tasks.
 In particular, from Fig. 7 left, we show that jointly training LLM-generated tasks can improve the policy performance on the original CLIPort (Shridhar et al., 2022) tasks by over 50%, especially under low data regime such as 5 demos.
+The result is averaged over two different task splits.
 This is expected as adding related tasks reduces the overfitting problem on a few demos.
+On the right, we also experimented with pretraining with different task sources of the human written tasks, closed-source LLM, and open-source finetuned LLM, and observed similar improved performance.

 Zero-shot policy generalization to unseen tasks.
-From Fig. 7 middle, we show by pretraining on more tasks generated by LLM, our model can generalize better to tasks in the original Ravens benchmark.
-On the right, we also experimented with pretraining on 5 tasks on the different task sources of the human written tasks, closed-source LLM, and open-source finetuned LLM, and observed similar zero-shot task-level generalization.
-The task-level generalization is surprising to us considering that the task and language instructions have not been seen in the training datasets.
-In contrast, when only pretraining on the 10 tasks in CLIPort, the policy does not generalize well on the
+From Fig. 7 middle, by pretraining on more tasks generated by LLM, our model can generalize better to tasks in the original Ravens benchmark.
+The task-level generalization is surprising to us considering that the task and language instructions have